 Dooking for apples

-Going off-topic - another popular Scottish tradition at Halloween, at least in my area of Moray, was "Dooking for apples".
+Going off-topic slightly, another popular Scottish tradition at Halloween, at least in my area of Moray, was "Dooking for apples".
 This was basically a basin of water with apples floating in it; with your hands behind your back you had to put your head in the basin and try to retrieve an apple.
-It's harder than you think, at first, you try and grab an apple stalk with your teeth, but the best way is to just push the apple to the bottom of the water and just grab the apple with your teeth; you get a bit wet, but it's the best way of winning.
+It's harder than you think.
+At first, you try and grab an apple stalk with your teeth, but the best way is to just push the apple to the bottom of the water and grab it with your teeth; you get a bit wet, but it's the best way of winning.

 Neeps in World War 2